hsinemt/Integrated-project-management-application/README.md

   - Builds the frontend application
   - Runs security audit on frontend dependencies

-- **Deployment** (only on push to main branch):
+- **SonarCloud Analysis**:
+  - Performs code quality analysis
+  - Checks for code smells, bugs, and vulnerabilities

+The CI pipeline runs on pushes and pull requests to the main, development, and Code-Overview branches.

+### Docker CI/CD Pipeline (`docker-ci-cd.yml`)

+This dedicated Docker CI/CD pipeline automates the containerization and deployment process:

+- **Build and Push**:
   - Builds Docker images for both frontend and backend
   - Pushes images to GitHub Container Registry (ghcr.io)
-  - Tags images with the repository owner and latest tag
+  - Tags images with commit SHA and latest tag
+  - Sets up proper caching for faster builds
+  - Creates necessary environment files for both services

+- **Deployment** (only on push to main or Code-Overview branches):
+  - Creates a production docker-compose file
+  - Deploys the application to a server using SSH
+  - Pulls the latest Docker images
+  - Manages container lifecycle (stop, remove, start)
+  - Cleans up old images to save disk space

-The CI pipeline runs on pushes and pull requests to the main, development, and Code-Overview branches, while the CD part (deployment) only runs on pushes to the main branch.
+The Docker CI/CD pipeline runs on pushes to the main, development, and Code-Overview branches, as well as on pull requests to the main branch.
+The deployment step only runs on pushes to the main or Code-Overview branches.

 ## Contribution Guidelines
 - No one should push directly to the `main` branch.